 As employee or visiting scholar at the University of Mannheim, you will receive a personalized smart card called ecUM (electronic card of the University of Mannheim) upon commencement of your employment or visit.
 The ecUM allows you to make use of several services that you will need often during your stay in Mannheim:

-The ecUM is issued at the counter of the University Computing Center at the InfoCenter (Schneckenhof West).
-You will receive your ecUM on condition that you already have a user ID of the University Computing Center.
+The ecUM is issued at the counter of the University IT at the InfoCenter (Schneckenhof West).
+You will receive your ecUM on condition that you already have a user ID of the University IT.
 The Welcome Center will be happy to provide support.

 Please note: Visiting scholars without an employment contract may only receive the ecUM on condition that they stay for at least 3 weeks at the University of Mannheim.
 If this is not the case, you can get an ecUM guest card from the Mensa instead.
 The Welcome Center will inform you in each case.